I, Ashu M. G. Solo, filed the following:

 Thomas Paine was widely hated for openly expressing his opinions.
 Only six people attended his funeral, but he played key roles in launching the American Revolution and French Revolution.
 He didn't have popularity, but he'll live forever in history.

-"Few are willing to brave the disapproval of their fellows, the censure of their colleagues, the wrath of their society.
+Senator Robert F. Kennedy said, "Few are willing to brave the disapproval of their fellows, the censure of their colleagues, the wrath of their society.
 Moral courage is a rarer commodity than bravery in battle or great intelligence.
 Yet it is the one essential, vital quality for those who seek to change a world that yields most painfully to change."

-"A man does what he must--in spite of personal consequences, in spite of obstacles and dangers and pressures--and that is the basis of all human morality."
+President John F. Kennedy said in his book Profiles in Courage, "A man does what he mustin spite of personal consequences, in spite of obstacles and dangers and pressuresand that is the basis of all human morality."

 L. Atheism and Secularism